yaroslavvb/tensorflow/tensorflow/contrib/imperative/design.md

 with

-import tensorflow.immediate as immediate
+import tensorflow.imperative as imperative

-tf = immediate.Environment("")
+tf = imperative.Environment("")

 a = tf.ones((3, 3))

 <TensorFlow graph construction>

-Where <TensorFlow graph construction> is unchanged between the two examples, except that operation in the second example are executed immediately and no "session.run" calls are needed.
+Where <TensorFlow graph construction> is unchanged between the two examples, except that operation in the second example are executed imperatively and no "session.run" calls are needed.

-Mirroring "tf.Tensor" objects, our framework has “immediate.Tensor” objects which have same semantics as “tf.Tensor” but are associated with concrete data in TensorFlow runtime.
-This means that in addition to standard operations you can do on tf.Tensor objects, immediate.Tensor objects can be printed, they can be used in Python control flow, and they can be converted to numpy arrays.
+Mirroring "tf.Tensor" objects, our framework has “imperative.Tensor” objects which have same semantics as “tf.Tensor” but are associated with concrete data in TensorFlow runtime.
+This means that in addition to standard operations you can do on tf.Tensor objects, imperative.Tensor objects can be printed, they can be used in Python control flow, and they can be converted to numpy arrays.

 For instance you can do the following

-tf = immediate.Environment("")     # initialize TensorFlow session with default values
+tf = imperative.Environment("")     # initialize TensorFlow session with default values

 a = tf.ones(())*3